Travels in the rain

 These moments were never on the schedule.

-I’d be lying if I said I was cured of control.
-I still prefer clear skies, trains that come on time, and the kind of surprises I already like.
-There are storms I wouldn’t risk, and days I wish I’d planned better.
+I’d be lying if I said I don’t want more control.
+I still prefer the certainty of surprises I already like.
 But groundlessness has taught me there’s no escaping uncertainty.
-I’ve learnt – am still learning – to walk in the rain.
+I’m still learning to walk in the rain.

 That morning in Tokyo, I left the shrine and went for breakfast, my clothes clinging to me, my hair a mess, my socks squishing in my shoes.
-The waitress gave me a strange smile.
-I smiled back.
+The waitress gave me a curious smile.
+I grinned back.
 Outside, the rain kept falling.